Sealy Posturepedic Hybrid Mattress Review

 Motion Dissipation

 The Sealy Posturepedic has a great motion-dissipation performance.
 You'll only feel movements near the area where they originate, but not much motion travels across the mattress, and it dissipates quickly.
-You'll feel it in the lumbar area when your partner rolls over, but won't feel the mattress wobbling whenever someone moves, making motion less likely to wake you.
+You'll feel it in the lumbar area when your partner rolls over, but you won't feel the mattress wobbling whenever someone moves, making motion less likely to wake you.

 Pros